≪ Go to our review of Stroller & Car Seat Combos

 The Peg Perego Booklet is a full-size stroller that is only compatible with Peg Perego infant car seats.
 Unfortunately, it doesn't work that well with the Peg seat.
 In our tests, the seat's hard to install because the canopy gets in the way and it requires excessive pressure to ensure the seat has attached.
 In addition to a poorly attaching car seat, it is considerably heavier and larger than we think a good first stroller for a car seat should be.
 For new moms, it might even be prohibitively heavy and result in a product they aren't allowed to lift or possibly can't.
 The Booklet disappointed us in most metrics we tested and simply didn't have the chops to compare to the competition.

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2017

 Our Analysis and Hands-on Test Results

-The chart below show the overall scores for each combination we tested in this review.
-This comparison chart includes the Peg Pergo Booklet in blue.
+The chart below shows the overall scores for each combination we tested in this review including the Peg Pergo Booklet (blue).

 The sections below contain information about how the Booklet performed compared to the competition.

 The Peg earned a 4 of 10 for car seat attachment, which is low given it should work well with its native seat or at least as good as other strollers with car seat adapters using other brands.
 The Booklet is only compatible with the Peg Perego Primo Viaggio 4-35 infant car seat.
 This car seat won an Editors' Choice award in our infant car seat review, but buying the Booklet will lock you into this seat even if you didn't plan to purchase it.
 We tested the Booklet with this car seat in our tests.